 6 tips for a successful open house

-When done right, open houses are still an effective way to generate leads.
+Need leads?
+When done right, open houses are still an effective way to make connections with potential clients.

 - Open houses might not result in an immediate sale, but "they’re one of the easiest and most effective things agents can do to obtain leads.”